EslintSublimePlugin/JSubLint/README.md

 -------

 step 1.
 Download all the dependencies
-Execute following commands in terminal,powershell or CMD
+Execute following commands in terminal, powershell or CMD

 ```cmd
 -> npm install -g eslint